rogerchamberlain/rogerchamberlain.github.io/modules/05/assignment.md

 dashes in the Morse encoding of messages sent from Java.

-By the end of this assignment you should have a better understanding of how data streams work and how they can be used.
+By the end of this assignment you should have a better understanding of how delta timing works and how it can be used.
 In addition, you will practice: iterating through arrays, working with ASCII characters, and considering the logic required to properly implement non-blocking (i.e., delta) timing.